related-sciences/ukb-gwas-pipeline-nealelab/README.md

 To run this [snakemake](https://snakemake.readthedocs.io/en/stable/) pipeline, the following infrastructure will be utilized at one point or another:

 1. A development [GCE](https://cloud.google.com/compute) VM
-    - It is possible for this workstation to exist outside of GCP, but that is not recommended because all clusters configured will not be addressable externally (you will have to add firewall rules or modify the cluster installations)
+    - It is possible for this workstation to exist outside of GCP, but that is not recommended because all clusters configured will not be addressable externally on ports beyond ssh (you will have to add firewall rules and/or modify the cluster installations)
 2. [GKE](https://cloud.google.com/kubernetes-engine) clusters
     - These are created for tasks that run arbitrary snakemake jobs but do not need a Dask cluster
 3. Dask clusters
     - These will be managed using [Dask Cloud Provider](https://cloudprovider.dask.org/en/latest/)

 The development VM should be used to issue snakemake commands and will run some parts of the pipeline locally.
-This means that the development VM should have ~24G RM and ~100G disk space.
+This means that the development VM should have ~24G RAM and ~100G disk space.
 It is possible to move these steps on to external GKE clusters, but script execution is faster and easier to debug on a local machine.

 ## Setup